 - Clear interest in a transaction, so there’s less uncertainty about management’s desire to move forward

 - Broader geographic coverage than might be feasible to accomplish with your team’s traditional efforts

 - Increased efficiency due to the ability to filter down to businesses that fit your fund’s thesis and operating structure

-Once you’ve deemed the deal interesting enough, you’d typically need to manually add it to your CRM or pipeline management system to have a 360-degree view of all of your potential deals in one place.
+Once you’ve deemed the deal interesting enough, you’d typically need to manually add it to your CRM or pipeline management system to have a 360-degree view of your potential deals in one place or dashboard.

-This category of private equity software is fairly new, with two key providers at this stage:
+This category of private equity software is relatively new, with two key providers at this stage:

-- Axial: the likely category leader at this stage, Axial has 20K+ private market deal professionals who are involved in buying, selling, advising, and lending to businesses in the lower middle market, and has a long list of closed transactions through its platform.
+- Axial: the likely category leader at this stage, Axial has 20K+ private market deal professionals involved in buying, selling, advising, and lending to businesses in the lower middle market and has a long list of closed transactions through its platform.

-- Aurigin: a similar underlying product, but with a slightly broader mandate (including buyouts, project finance, and real estate investments).
+- Aurigin is a similar underlying product with a slightly broader mandate (including buyouts, project finance, and real estate investments).
 They claim to have $600B+ in transaction value produced in introductions they’ve facilitated.